 The break-off rate for the Active Lives survey is comparatively low.
-In Year 3 the break-off stands at 7.9%.
-This is still relatively low for an online survey and lower than Year 1 which stood at 7.34% for phase 1 and 8.35% for phase 2.
+In Year 4 the break-off rate stands at 8.5%.
 This highlights the effectiveness of the design and format of the device agnostic questionnaire.

 5.3.1 Break-offs by section